 How to Become a Productive Writer

 Writing is a major part of any master’s or doctoral program, as well as most careers.
-In this workshop, you will learn how to brave the blank page with practical brainstorming and drafting strategies that will help you start confidently.
-We will also discuss tips and tools you can use to move past insecurity and/or perfectionism in order to become a productive writer who works quickly and without self-censorship.
+In this workshop, you learn how to brave the blank page with practical brainstorming and drafting strategies that help you start confidently.
+We also discuss tips and tools to help you become a productive writer who works quickly and without self-censorship.
 Write that major paper.
 Finish your dissertation.
 We can help.

 Revision Strategies for Graduate Students and Working Professionals

-In this workshop, we will cover several strategies for revising with an eye toward organization and transitions, editing in order to make your prose sound better, and proofreading to catch sentence-level errors.
-Discussion topics will range from small projects such as emails and cover letters to articles and dissertation chapters.
-We will also cover the 10 most common errors, so you will know what to look for when proofreading.
-Come gain tools that you will use throughout the rest of your education and career.
+In this workshop, we cover several strategies for revising with an eye toward organization and transitions, editing in order to make your prose sound better, and proofreading to catch sentence-level errors.
+Discussion topics range from small projects such as emails and cover letters to articles and dissertation chapters.
+We also cover the 10 most common writing errors, so you know what to look for when proofreading.
+Come gain tools you will use throughout the rest of your education and career.